Master's Programme in Battery Technology and Energy Storage

 All of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
 Several courses have guest lecturers from industry, while some courses include projects and industrial visits.

-The European labour market in the battery sector is growing exponentially, promising hundreds of thousands of new jobs until the year 2030.
-Sweden is a vital part of this development, and at least 1 000 students should be educated per year in this sector to fulfil the future demands.
+The global labour market in the battery sector is growing along with the green transition and expansion in electromobility.
+Sweden is a vital part of this development, and a large demand for education is expected within this sector to fulfil future demands.
 At the same time, Asia is dominating the global market and America is rapidly moving forward with a high demand for qualified professionals in the field.

-While many jobs are found at the core of this development - the battery production industry - most are expected either upstream (battery materials, components) or downstream (electric vehicles, for example).
+Jobs within this sector are not limited to battery development and production - most jobs are expected to emerge either upstream (battery materials, components) or downstream (electric vehicles, for example).
 The programme also serves as an excellent introduction to PhD studies in the battery field.

 Examples of jobs suited for graduates of the programme: